- In this lesson you will learn the following concepts

 Modifying a project window

-We are now going to modify the "WIN_Product_form" window: a click on the image must allow to modify the image (like the "Modify" button).
+We are now going to modify the "WIN_Product_form" window: we should be able to modify the image by clicking on it (like the "Modify" button).

 A checked-out element (UI, code, etc.) can be modified as any other element of a project not included in the SCM.